2022 FIFA World Cup

-Overview
+Format

-The FIFA World Cup is a professional football tournament held between national football teams, Organised by FIFA.
+The FIFA World Cup is a professional football tournament held between national football teams, organised by FIFA.
 The tournament, held every four years, was first played in 1930 in Uruguay, and has been contested by 32 teams since the 1998 event.
 The tournament was contested with eight round-robin groups followed by a knockout round for 16 teams.
 The defending champions were France, who defeated Croatia 4–2 in the 2018 FIFA World Cup Final.
 The event was scheduled to take place under a reduced length, from 20 November to 18 December in Qatar.
 Being held in Qatar, it was the first World Cup tournament to be held in the Arab world.
-Spectators were not required to follow most COVID-19 pandemic restrictions such as social distancing, wearing masks, and negative tests.
+Spectators were not required to follow most COVID-19 restrictions such as social distancing, wearing masks, and negative tests.

 Schedule

 Unlike previous FIFA World Cups, which are typically played in June and July, because of Qatar's intense summer heat and often fairly high humidity, the 2022 World Cup was played in November and December.
 As a result, the World Cup was unusually staged in the middle of the seasons of many domestic association football leagues, which started in late July or August, including all of the major European leagues, which had been obliged to incorporate extended breaks into their domestic schedules to accommodate the World Cup.
 Major European competitions had scheduled their respective competitions group matches to be played before the World Cup, to avoid playing group matches the following year.

-The match schedule was confirmed by FIFA in July 2020.
+The match schedule was confirmed by FIFA on 15 July 2020.
 The group stage was set to begin on 21 November, with four matches every day.
 Later, the schedule was tweaked by moving the Qatar vs Ecuador game to 20 November, after Qatar lobbied FIFA to allow their team to open the tournament.
 The final was played on 18 December 2022, National Day, at Lusail Stadium.
+Unlike previous tournaments where the match venues and kick-off times for each fixture were set prior to the draw, the assignment of group fixtures for each matchday to a specific venue and kick-off time was only made after the final draw, with the teams of each specific fixture known.
+This was due to the close proximity of the venues, which allowed the organisers to optimise stadium allocation for spectators and kick-off times for television audiences.

 The matches for each group were allocated to the following stadiums: